ncannasse/hlos/README.md

 Once your GRUB USB is ready, simply use `make USB_DRIVE=X: install_usb` to copy the files to it.

-### Testing

 Testing can be done by booting QEmu directly on the usb key with `make run_usb`.
-This requires to run the command in adminitrator mode.
+This requires to run the command in administrator mode.

+### Injecting files

+The kernel comes with a mini file system that allows to add and change files contained into the image without having to use any compilation.
+For this you can simply run `haxe --run InjectFile -path out out/kernel.elf app.hl`, this will add or replace the `app.hl` found in kernel file by the newest `out/app.hl`.

+Please note that the kernel is compiled with a fixed amount of reserved data for files.
+It is defined in `kernel_main.s` and can be increased by recompiling the kernel.

 ## Assembly progamming